guillaumebriday/rails-vue-cli/README.md

 In development, we now have two endpoints, `localhost:3000` for the api and `localhost:8080` for the Vue App.

-In production, it works exactly the same way as if you run `rails assets:precompile`.
+In production, it works exactly the same way as if you run `rails assets:precompile` but CSS and JS are precompiled by Vue CLI instead.

 ## Getting started